smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ```
 pdfcrop --margins '0 0 144 10' input.pdf output.pdf # left bottom right top in 72nds of an inch
 ```
-Install it with `sudo apt install texlive-extra-utils`.
+I install it with `sudo apt install texlive-extra-utils`.
-It's huge.
+The package is huge.

-If you need even more space in your PDF for notes, you can use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in your PDF.
+If I need even more space in your PDF for notes, I can use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in a PDF.

 ## Hand-written notes

 I don't make handwritten notes using a stylus.
 If you do, a good choice for that might be the native app Xournal++.
-You can export your written notes as PDF and they will fit right in with the rest of your files.
+You can export your written notes as PDF so they will be rendered.
 Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old ones.

 ## Dictation